kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 James I and VI. _The Kings Majesties Declaration to His Subjects, Concerning Lawfull Sports to Be Used England and Wales_.
 London: Bonham Norton and John Bill, 1618.

+Johnston, J. A. _Probate Inventories of Lincoln Citizens 1661–1714_.
+Woodbridge: Boydell and Brewer, 1991.

 'Mrs. Thornton to Her Husband, 18 October 1664', reproduced in _The Autobiography of Mrs. Alice Thornton of East Newton, Co.
 York_, edited by Charles Jackson, Surtees Society 62.
 Durham: Andrews & Co., 1875.

 Mulcaster, Richard. _Positions Wherin those Primitive Circumstances be Examined, Which are Necessary for the Training Up of Children_ […].
 London: Thomas Chare, 1581.